Danthesage01/Danthesage01/README.md

 ###👯 I’m looking forward to resources and tasks to enhance my software development skills and learning.

-###⌨️ You can ask me about software development, frontend & backend development.
+###⌨️ Let's chat about anything around software development, football, writing and geography.

-### Let's connect 😁!
+### I am eager to meet you 😁!

 <!--